skx/templer/README.md

 * Templer::Plugin::Textile
    * Allows input files to be written in Textile.

+* Templer::Plugin::Breadcrumbs
+   * Setup "breadcrumb" trails in your templates easily.
 * Templer::Plugin::FileContents
    * Set variable values to the contents of files.
 * Templer::Plugin::FileGlob